MASKONAUTS: TAP' TAP' TROUBLE!

 Lightweight Workflow

 As a ChromeOS user, I became a fan of cloud-based tools and started creating my own lightweight workflow, covering all aspects of game creation.
-Last year, I became interested in refurbished computers (perfect timing considering the recent price hike in hardware) and switched my laptop OS to Fedora Linux.
-My goal was to have a portable workstation capable of running Blender, Godot, and my other tools, to create 2D and simple 3D games while prioritizing privacy.
+Last year, I became interested in refurbished computers (perfect timing considering the recent price hikes in hardware) and bought a second-hand ThinkPad X390, on which I installed Fedora Linux.

 Maskonauts: TAP' TAP' Trouble! is the first game I created using this workflow.
 Here is a breakdown: